Glacier National Park in Montana, USA has a dual personality.

 This short, easy trail is a vision in close proximity to the trail-head for Avalanche Lake and Monument Falls which is another more aggressive but worthwhile hiking experience along Avalanche Creek and Gorge.

-Trail of the Cedars is a leisurely treat that should be experienced and savored.
-To rush through here would make no sense and, for the most part, may not be possible due to its popularity.
+Trail of the Cedars is a leisurely treat.
+To rush through here would make no sense and may not be possible due to its popularity.